 - 1. The student will explore effective college readiness skills by: - a.
 Applying effective test-taking and note-taking strategies. - b.
 Examining the writing process for academic writing. - c.
 Identifying techniques to reduce anxiety and deliver an effective presentation. - d.
 Identifying effective reading strategies for academic texts in a variety of formats. - e.
 Investigating personal learning preferences and developing corresponding learning strategies. - f.
 Recognizing strategies to engage active learning, motivation, and mindset. - 2.
 The student will explore life management skills critical for actions beyond the classroom by: - a.
-Describing mental health fundamentals and strategies for improving mental health. - b.
-Discussing the benefits of physical exercise and sleep for both brain and body. - c.
+Describing mental health fundamentals and strategies for improving mental health. - Discussing the benefits of physical exercise and sleep for both brain and body. - c.
 Identifying sources of major and minor expenses necessary for personal budgeting. - d.
 Explaining the positive effects of diversity. - e.
-Demonstrating effective communication strategies. - 3.
-The student will examine the various facilities and services available to students at St. Petersburg College by: - a.
-Constructing an educational plan through collaboration with, and guidance from, an academic advisor. - b.
-Explaining how to access individual course and college wide policies. - c.
-Explaining how and when to use available college resources such as library databases, tutoring, accessibility services, etc. - 4.
-The student will apply critical thinking capabilities by: - a.
-Identifying effective steps for time management and goal setting. - b.
-Describing the role that logic and creative thinking play in problem solving. - c.
-Explaining how technology skills relate to critical/creative skills. - d.
-Discussing civic awareness or civic engagement.
+Demonstrating effective communication strategies.

+3. The student will examine the various facilities and services available to students at a.
+Constructing an educational plan through collaboration with, and guidance from, an academic advisor.